Quantum Mechanics in a New Light: Manifestation

 \section{Manifestation}

-Perhaps the main reason it is so hard to make sense of the quantum theory is that it answers a question we are not in the habit of asking.
-Instead of asking what the ultimate constituents of matter are and how they interact and combine, we should ask: \emph{how are forms manifested?} This question, too, has a straightforward answer~\cite{Mohrhoff-QS, Mohrhoff_manifesting}: \emph{The shapes of things are brought into being with the help of reflexive spatial relations.} By entering into reflexive spatial relations, Being gives rise to (i)~what {looks like} a multiplicity of relata if the reflexive quality of the relations is ignored and (ii)~what {looks like} a substantial expanse if the spatial quality of the relations is reified.
-Because the relations are reflexive, the multiplicity of the relata is apparent rather than real, \footnote{Does this mean that the material world is unreal, as some illusionistic philosophies assert?
-By not means, for the material world owes its existence to a multitude of reflexive relations as well as to an intrinsically undifferentiated Being, and this multitude is real.} and because physical space, insofar as it consists of anything, consists of spatial relations, the spatial quality belongs to the relations; they do not owe it to a substantial expanse.
+Another reason it is so hard to make sense of the quantum theory is that it answers a question we are not in the habit of asking.
+Instead of asking what the ultimate constituents of matter are and how they interact and combine, we need to broaden our repertoire of explanatory concepts and ask: \emph{how are forms manifested?} This question, too, has a simple, straightforward, and counterintuitive answer \citep[Sec.~9]{Mohrhoff2014}: The shapes of things resolve themselves into reflexive spatial relations.
+By this I mean self-relations---relations between Being and the self-same Being, relations between numerically identical relata.
+By entering into (or by entertaining) reflexive spatial relations, Being gives rise to (or supports) \ben \item what looks like a multiplicity of relata if the reflexive quality of the relations is ignored, and \item what looks like a substantial expanse if the spatial quality of the relations is reified. \een Because the relations are reflexive, the multiplicity of the relata is apparent rather than real. \footnote{Does this mean that the material world is unreal, as some illusionistic philosophies assert?
+By no means, for the material world owes its existence to an intrinsically undifferentiated Being and a multitude of reflexive relations, and these are real.} And because physical space, insofar as it consists of anything, consists of spatial relations, the spatial quality belongs to the relations themselves; they do not owe it to a substantial expanse.
 But if physical space is the set of all reflexive relations, the shapes of things are subsets of this set; they are particular sets of spatial relations.